Scientific programme | Association of Anaesthetists

 Shortlisted ePoster presentations

-Team approach to managing a catastrophic event
+Team approach to managing a catastrophic event - simulation session

 Discussion

-(16:30 - 16:50) Mechanical ventilation: simple and advanced modes
+(16:30 - 16:50) Mechanical ventilation mode from basic to advanced

-Dr Mohamad Aly
+Dr Mohamad Aly, Manchester

 (16:50 - 17:10) ICU admission refusal - who, what, when and why?